Solero93/vintedio-interview-backend/README.md

 ## Instructions to run

+From the root folder of the project:
 - python3.9 src/main.py

 ## What can you do?

-- List all installed packages
+- List all installed packages (they are stored in a file)
+- Get all installed packages until you input an END command